myDevicesIoT/cayenne-docs/docs/SUPPORTEDHARDWARE.md

 **Step 7:** You’re done!
 You can now add the relay switch to the dashboard and control the LED using digital pin 2.

 **Step 8:** Copy & paste the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-Arduino/tree/master/examples/Actuators/RelaySwitch/RelaySwitch.ino" target="_blank">sketch file</a> into your Arduino IDE.
-Remember to use your authentication token.
+Remember to use your account credentials.

 #### Generic